 1. A significant number of characters will die or retire in Avengers 4

 Marvel Studios has made it clear that Avengers 4 is the end of the MCU as we know it.
-In a recent Vanity Fair cover story, the Avengers cast — including Mark Ruffalo, Scarlett Johansson, Chris Evans, and Chris Hemsworth — were having fun together, and Evans observed, “This is going to be the last time we get to hang out like this.”
+In a Vanity Fair cover story, the Avengers cast — including Mark Ruffalo, Scarlett Johansson, Chris Evans, and Chris Hemsworth — were having fun together, and Hemsworth observed, “This is going to be the last time we get to hang out like this.”

 Marvel Studios President Kevin Feige also told Vanity Fair that Avengers 4 will “bring things you’ve never seen in superhero films: a finale.”
 He added that “there will be two distinct periods.
 Everything before Avengers 4 and everything after.”

 But that’s not to say Marvel is starting over from scratch after that.
 In a separate Vanity Fair piece, Avengers director Anthony Russo said that Avengers 4 is “an end for some of these characters” but that “some of these characters will go on.”

 Next: We know for sure that this group of characters survives Avengers 4.